2 min read

 A comparison of paper and paperless Direct Debit to help you decide which is the best option for you.

-As a quick reminder, paperless Direct Debit is set up over the phone or online while paper Direct Debit uses paper mandate forms.
-To help you decide which one is best for you we’ve pitted them against each other:
+Paperless Direct Debit is set up over the phone or online, while paper Direct Debit uses paper mandate forms.
+To help you decide which one is best for you we’ve pitted them against each other below.

 Paper – Getting a signed form is an incredibly simple way to get authorisation where you already meet with your customers in person.
 It isn’t so good where you don’t – your customer will have to download and print a form to sign before posting it back to you.
 Plus you'll need to manually process the Direct Debit mandate before storing it securely.

 Paperless – If you sign up customers remotely online or over the phone, you will need a paperless Direct Debit solution.
 You may also prefer to set people up in person using a tablet or mobile device.
 Getting paperless authorisation avoids the need for manual processing.
 However, to use paperless Direct Debit you'll need access to an online device at the point of sale.

 Summary: Paperless is the simplest option unless you don’t have easy access to an online device at the point of sale.